The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 2. Experts and Non-experts are both, to an extent, not immune to the Einstellung Effect.

 3. The level of expertise predicts Einstellung effects non-linearly.
-That means, to a certain point, you’ll find that creative problem solving is lacking.
+That means, till you achieve a certain skill level, there might not be any creative problem-solving and you might get stuck with using familiar approaches.
 But, as the expertise grows, it gets easier to recover from it and assess a problem uniquely at an abstract level.

 4. Sometimes, it is better to appoint a non-expert than an expert to solve a problem because of the Einstellung Effect.
 This decision can be based on a number of factors such as the cost of expertise, the stakes put on the solution.